Teclead-Ventures/teclead-institute-prework-1/README.md

 ### Guidelines

+- Complete the project within the (empty) `index.html` and `style.css` files in the `src` directory.
-- Use plain HTML and CSS only (i.e. no JavaScript or styling libraries/CSS frameworks).
+- Use plain HTML and CSS only (no JavaScript or styling libraries/CSS frameworks).
 - Use the screenshot provided as your example to copy.
 This way everyone copies the same thing (sites often serve different content based on location etc.).
 - Required assets like images and icons are provided in the `src/assets` directory.
 - If you want the exact colors, use your browser's DevTools to inspect the real Uber [homepage](https://www.uber.com).